In this post, you learn the grinding machine and grinding machine operation, types of grinding wheel and more.

 3. Shellac Bond

 - Shellac (a naturally available material) is the main component of the bond.

 4. Rubber Bond

 - This process involves mixing crude rubber, sulfur, and abrasive grains, rolling them into sheets, cutting out circles, and heating them under pressure to vulcanize the rubber.

 - The wheels can be made like this and used as saws for cutting-off operations.

 - Resoniod bonding materials are thermosetting resins, and the bond is an organic compound, so the wheels with resinoid bonds are also called as organic wheels.

 - Some of these wheels are made from bakelite and other resinous material.

 Grit indicates the size of the abrasive grain.
 It is indicated by a number.
-Higher the number, smaller the size of grains.
-Abrasives finer than 200, are called “flours” designated as F, FF, and FFF.
+Higher the number, the smaller the size of the grains.
+Abrasives finer than 200, are called “flours” and designated as F, FF, and FFF.

-The finer abrasive used as jewellers.
-For the fine finish of ground surface,
+The finer abrasive used by jewelers.
+For the fine finish of the ground surface,

 - smaller grit size abrasive wheels are used.
 But their metal cutting capacity is limited.